Counseling Degrees & Licenses in North Carolina

 How Much Do Counselors Make in North Carolina?

-These numbers represent data from the U.S. Bureau of Labor Statistics from May 2019.
+These numbers represent data from the U.S. Bureau of Labor Statistics from May 2023—the latest data available as of July 2024.

 Marriage and Family Therapists